 What is a Camperdown Elm Tree?

-Camperdown is a weeping elm tree with gorgeous twisted branches and dense foliage.
-Camperdown elm information tells us that the tree only grows to 25 feet tall, but can spread even wider than its height.
+Camperdown is a weeping elm tree with gorgeous, twisted branches and dense foliage.
+Camperdown elm information tells us that the tree only grows to 25 feet (8 m.) tall but can spread even wider than its height.
 The tree you’ll find in commerce in this country is generally a Camperdown weeping elm crown grafted to an Ulmus americana rootstock.

 Camperdown Elm History